Internal Medicine Residency Curriculum

 The Internal Medicine Residency Program offers exceptional learning opportunities in a vast array of clinical settings, including outpatient and in-patient experience.
 We have dedicated teaching faculty and supportive staff who strive to ensure all of our residents have the best experience possible.

 The program is currently using a “4+1” block schedule in order to provide the most experience possible.
-Each 2 to 4 week-long in-patient, ICU or elective subspecialty rotation block will be followed by 1 week of protected IM clinic time where residents can provide continuity of care to their patient panel and act as a genuine primary care provider.
+Each two to four week-long in-patient, ICU, or elective subspecialty rotation block will be followed by one week of protected internal medicine (IM) clinic time where residents can provide continuity of care to their patient panel and act as a genuine primary care provider.

 Clinical Experience